Henri Falcón: Career

 During his studies in Caracas he met Hugo Chávez shortly before the 1992 Venezuelan coup d'état attempts, and through Chávez met Luis Reyes Reyes (who later would be the Governor of Lara between 2000 and 2008).
 Falcón was elected as a delegate to the 1999 National Constituent Assembly from Lara State.

 Mayor

 In the regional elections of 2000, he was elected mayor the city of Barquisimeto, Iribarren Municipality, the third most populous city in Venezuela, earning 51.61% of the vote.
 He was reelected in the regional elections of 2004 with an overwhelming 64.33% of the vote.

 Governor of Lara State

 Falcón was elected governor of Lara State in 2008, as a candidate of the United Socialist Party of Venezuela (PSUV), with 73.15% of the votes.

 As governor Falcón did not support the 2009 Venezuelan Constitutional Referendum, which was ultimately supported by the Venezuelan electorate.

 He was re-elected in 2012, as a candidate of the Democratic Unity Roundtable (MUD) opposition coalition, with 54.35% of the votes.
+He defeated former governor Luis Reyes Reyes, who had served before Falcón.